 Pipestone County Food Shelf has a faithful flock of volunteers—its board is made up of 16 local church leaders.

 “Jack, who is in his 80s, unloads trucks, and Johnny carries groceries to cars,” says Lorelei Schelhaas, University of Minnesota Extension SNAP-Ed* educator.
 “Marv stocks shelves while several others pitch in.
 They all help where needed.”

 There’s a reason Schelhaas knows the volunteers so well.
 She spent four months helping volunteer director Roger Raschke transform the food shelf into what’s become known as a SuperShelf.
-Nearly 40 SuperShelf transformations in every region of the state have created atmospheres that feels more welcoming and respectful to those in need.
+Nearly 40 SuperShelf transformations in every region of the state have created atmospheres that feel more welcoming and respectful to those in need.

 Extension’s strength in the SuperShelf partnership comes from the experience educators like Schelhaas have in changing environments for better health—and doing so in ways that treat clients with dignity.
 SNAP-Ed educators work in every county with those who receive food assistance.